SPARC-FAIR-Codeathon/2025-team-F/README.md

 Please check existing issues before submitting a new one.

 ## Contributing
 To contribute: fork this repository and submit a pull request.
 Before submitting a pull request, please read our [Contributing Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
-If you found this tool helpful, please add a GitHub Star to support further developments!
+If you found this tool helpful, please add a GitHub Star to support further developments! #TODO

 ### Project structure
 * `/src/` - Directory of sparcats python module.
 * `/tutorials/` - Directory of tutorials and use cases showcasing sparcats python module in use.

-## FAIR practices
-We have assessed the FAIRness of our sparcats tool against the FAIR Principles established for research software.
-The details are available in the following [sparcats-Fairness](/docs/sparcats-FAIRness.docx)
-*TODO*
 ## License
 Sparcats is open source and distributed under the Apache License 2.0.
 See [LICENSE](https://github.com/SPARC-FAIR-Codeathon/2025-team-F/blob/main/LICENSE) for more information.
 ## Team